islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 In summary, the only change that is required to refactor the application is to split the RESTful API method handlers in the monolithic version of server.js into three separate server.js files.
 Each individual server.js file contains a relevant subset of the API method handlers.

-Task 5.2: Provisioning an Amazon ECR repository for each microservice Similar to what you did for the containerized monolith version, you will now create an Amazon ECR repository for each application microservice.
+## Task 5.2: Provisioning an Amazon ECR repository for each microservice

+Similar to what you did for the containerized monolith version, you will now create an Amazon ECR repository for each application microservice.

 You will now create a repository for the Users, Threads, and Posts microservice container images.

-To open the Amazon ECR console, go to the AWS Management Console browser tab, choose Services, and then select Containers > Elastic Container Registry.
+125. To open the Amazon ECR console, go to the AWS Management Console browser tab, choose Services, and then select Containers > **Elastic Container Registry**.

 Choose Create repository.

-In Repository name, enter mb-users-repo.
+In Repository name, enter `mb-users-repo`.

 Choose Create repository.
 A message is displayed at the top of the page indicating that the repository was successfully created.

 Repeat the previous steps to create two repositories for the other two microservices, with the following repository information.

-Threads repository name: mb-threads-repo
+- Threads repository name: mb-threads-repo
-Posts repository name: mb-posts-repo
+- Posts repository name: mb-posts-repo

 When you have created the repositories for all three microservices, the Repositories list should look like the following example:

   Microservice repositories

-Task 5.3: Building and pushing the images for each microservice Next, you will build each microservice container image and push it to its corresponding repository.
+## Task 5.3: Building and pushing the images for each microservice
+Next, you will build each microservice container image and push it to its corresponding repository.
 In the following steps, you will use the ready-to-use commands that are provided by the Amazon ECR console to complete the task.

-Building and pushing the Users microservice
+# Building and pushing the Users microservice
 You will start with the container image for the Users microservice.

 Switch to the AWS Cloud9 IDE browser tab.
-In the terminal tab, change the directory to the 3-containerized-microservices/users folder by entering the following command: cd ~/environment/3-containerized-microservices/users Switch to the Amazon ECR console browser tab.
+131. In the terminal tab, change the directory to the 3-containerized-microservices/users folder by entering the following command: cd ~/environment/3-containerized-microservices/users

+132. Switch to the Amazon ECR console browser tab.

 In the Repositories list, select mb-users-repo.